w3c/vc-data-model-2.0-test-suite/README.md

 presentations.
 If your implementation is not VC-API compatible, it is possible to "wrap" the implementation in a minimal VC-API implementation.
-Example code for which is available at https://github.com/Wind4Greg/Server-for-VCs
+Example code for which is available at https://github.com/Wind4Greg/Server-for-VCs Additionally your verifier will need to be able to verify Verifiable Credentials and Verifiable Presentations signed with `eddsa-rdfc-2022`.
+We also recommend that any issuer endpoints submitted to this test suite also issue using `eddsa-rdfc-2022`.

 The issuer endpoint will need to conform to the
 [VC Issuer API](https://w3c-ccg.github.io/vc-api/#issue-credential).